Cryo99/GCHiddenTextRedux/README.md

 If you find any caches where the script fails, please provide the details and I'll endeavour to get it working.

 ## History

+### Version 3.1.0

+* Updated to work on the latest cache pages.
+* Created a GitHub repo to manage updates through GreasyFork.

 ### Version 3.0.0